iamanushil/sports-betting/README.md

 ## Notes
 - If you change the code, rebuild with `docker-compose up --build`.
 - For any issues, check logs with `docker-compose logs <service>`.
+- Please find screenshots of the application in the `screenshots` directory.